thillaivasanv/eDDTs/README.md

 ================================================================

-Clone the project
+Clone the project at
 	https://github.com/arjunTest3330/eDDTs.git

 Detailed Build & Installation instructions are in the README-eDDTs file

 # Running Tests #